cstro0/enterprise-it-cybersecurity-lab/Phase 1: Active Directory Setup (Windows Server 2022 + Windows 10)/README.md

 #  Walkthrough (Work in Progress)

+This section provides a complete walkthrough that hits every objective of Active Directory.
+In Progress
+- GPOs
+- Real-world Tasks
+- Powershell Automation

 ## 1️⃣Creating OUs & User Creation

 Organizational Units in Active Directory are containers used to organize objects like users,